OfirOvadia96/C-language-course/My_Bank/README.md

-# My bank:
+<h1 align="center"> My bank: :bank: </h1>

-<h4>This program deals with the study and application of the material in C and is based on the data structures of a two-dimensional array</h4>
+<h4 align="center">This program deals with the study and application of the material in C and is based on the data structures of a two-dimensional array</h4>

 **A program consisting of:**